pippim/pippim.github.io/programs/iothings.md

 - `pictureon.sh` Turns on the Sony TV screen which consumes 100 watts
 - `picturetog.sh` Toggles Sony TV screen off and on
 - `picturetog` same as `picturetog.sh` but resides in path

+To assist with setting up your "Internet of Things" (IoT) the program `ssh-setup` is used to document the devices attached to your LAN and/or Wi-Fi router.

 ---